Greater Sage-grouse aka Sage-grouse

 Sage-grouse are notable for their elaborate courtship rituals.
 Each spring males congregate on leks and perform a “strutting display”.
 Groups of females observe these displays and select the most attractive males to mate with.

 Only a few males do most of the breeding.
 Males perform on leks for several hours in the early morning and evening during the spring months.
-Leks are generally open areas adjacent to dense sagebrush stands, and the same lek may be used by grouse for decades.
+Leks are generally open areas adjacent to dense sagebrush stands, and grouse may use the same lek for decades.

 Status

-The numbers of this species are declining due to loss of habitat; their range has shrunk in historical times, having been extirpated from British Columbia, Kansas, Nebraska, Oklahoma, Arizona and New Mexico.
+The numbers of these species are declining due to loss of habitat; their range has shrunk in historical times, having been extirpated from British Columbia, Kansas, Nebraska, Oklahoma, Arizona, and New Mexico.

-Though the Sage-grouse as a whole is not considered endangered by the IUCN, local populations may well be so.
-This species have been petitoned for listing under the Endangered Species Act.
+Though the sage grouse as a whole is not considered endangered by the IUCN, local populations may well be so.
+These species have been petitioned for listing under the Endangered Species Act.

-However, the US Fish and Wildlife Service, for political reasons, has refused to list them.
+However, for political reasons, the US Fish and Wildlife Service has refused to list them.
 In May 2000, the Canadian Species at Risk Act listed the Centrocercus urophasianus phaios, formerly found in British Columbia, as being extirpated in Canada.

 Gordon Ramel